 In addition, you can visit the "Forms" section of the website for example forms, templates and other ideas.

 *When developing a Best Practices Safeguarding System for your congregation it is important that you seek professional advice.
 Both your congregational attorney and insurance agent should be brought into the process.
-Before implementing any new system run the system by both the attorney and insurance agent.
-Do not proceed with implementing any system without their approval.
+Before implementing any system run your documents by both your attorney and your insurance agent.
+Do not proceed with implementing any safeguarding system without their approval.

 Know the Law